finlabsuk/open-banking-connector/docs/contributor-info/documentation/deploy-documentation.md

 Github tags are used to create a version number for a new release.
 This separates different versions of code and links depending on the version.

-### Create overview page (temporary change - do not commit)

-For the overview page on the website, an overview folder with a `README.md` was created for the website heading feature.
-This is not compatible with Github so this folder was added to `.gitignore` to stop it from being committed.

-There is a separate project `/docs/README.md` file which is visible on github.

 ### Convert code links to absolute paths (temporary change - do not commit)

 Relative paths are normally used for links to code in the docs.
 Example: